Order Optimal Bounds for One-Shot Federated Learning over non-Convex Loss Functions: Introduction

 \subsection{Related Works}

 McMahan et al. \cite{mcmahan2017communication} considered a decentralized setting in which each machine has access to a local training data and a global model is trained by aggregating local updates.
 They termed this setting, ``Federated Learning'' and mentioned some of its key properties such as severe communication constraints and massively distributed data with non-i.i.d distribution.
-They proposed ``FedAvg'' algorithm to address some of the challenges which executes in several synchronous rounds.
-In each round, the server selects a fraction of machines randomly and sends them the current model.
+To address some of these challenges, they proposed ``FedAvg'' algorithm, which executes in several synchronous rounds.
+In each round, the server randomly selects a fraction of machines and sends them the current model.
 Each machine performs a pre-determined number of training phases over its own data.
 Finally, the updated model at the server is obtained by averaging received models from the machines.
 The authors trained deep neural networks for tasks of image classification and next word prediction in a text and experimental results showed that the proposed approach can reduce the communication rounds by $10-100$ times compared with the stochastic gradient descent (SGD) algorithm.
-Nevertheless, there is no theoretical guarantee for the convergence of the proposed solution and it might diverge in some practical scenarios.
+FedAvg is generally guaranteed to converge to a first-order stationary point \cite{zhou2018convergence,wang2021cooperative}, which differs from the notion of convergence to global minimum considered in this work.
+Moreover, the FedAvg setting is not a one-shot scenario and involves two-way communication between the server and the machines, resulting in sub-optimal performance in one-shot setting.